EmilWalewski/TriangleCheckerAndBlogWebApplication/README.md

 3. In Eclipse menu select Window -> Show View -> Servers.
 If there is no servers available, click on the link, then in Apache folder select Tomcat v8.5 Server.
 Hit Browse button and select folder where Tomcat is unpacked, then click Finish

-4. Download project from GitHub.
+4. Download project from GitHub: https://github.com/EmilWalewski/SportCompassWebApplication.git

 5. In Eclipse menu select File -> Import, type maven, select Existing Maven Projects, click Next, click Browse and select unpacked project folder.
 Indicate option below and hit Finish